Teachers for a Changing World

 In a new reality that requires teachers to constantly adopt new skills and knowledge, technology can facilitate access to more frequent and at scale approaches to teacher PD.
 This is especially relevant given the restrictions associated with the COVID-19 pandemic and in contexts where mobility is affected by fragility, conflict, and/or violence (FCV).
 Many of the new platforms, software, and low-tech resources include the potential of offering solutions “at scale” (e.g. national or regional) with the potential to benefit and engage a large number of teachers, either remotely or face-to-face.

-The World Bank Group and HundrED are teaming up, with financing from the Global Partnership for Education (GPE), to identify and share leading solutions from around the world that are helping teachers thrive in an ever-changing classroom.
+The World Bank Group and HundrED teamed up, with financing from the Global Partnership for Education (GPE), to identify and share leading solutions from around the world that are helping teachers thrive in an ever-changing classroom.
 Through this Spotlight: Teachers for a Changing World, we aim to find solutions that train and improve teaching practices around the world.
 The Spotlight selections will be announced and promoted in August 2021 to education leaders, policymakers, and teachers around the world and contributes both to the World Bank Group goal of eliminating Learning Poverty and HundrED’s mission of helping every child to flourish in life.

 IN PARTNERSHIP WITH